cs50/presentation-mode.vsix/README.md

 }
 ```

+## Workspace Commands

-### Workspace commands to execute when presentation mode is off:
+Workspace commands to execute when presentation mode is off:

 ```json
 "presentation-mode.inactive": {